Replace AWS Access Keys with Short-Lived Credentials

 }

 Attach a custom inline policy listing only the actions your team needs.
-Use the same trust policy and role definition as Pattern A; replace the ManagedPolicyArns block with an inline policy.
+Use the same trust policy and role definition as the managed-policy example; replace the ManagedPolicyArns block with an inline policy.
 Example – read/write a specific S3 bucket and read CloudWatch logs:

 {